dreamportdev/Osdev-Notes/99_Appendices/J_Updates.md

 Relase date: TBD
 Sixth Book Release

-* _Stivale 2_ protocol sections have been replaced with Limine protocl, since _stivale2_ has been deprecated.
+* _Stivale 2_ protocol sections have been replaced with Limine protocol, since _stivale2_ has been deprecated.